kayoMichael/premier_league/README.md

 # RankingTable

-`RankingTable` Fetches ranking data for a given premier league season and league.
+`RankingTable` Fetches ranking data for a season and league.

 ## Usage